GabrielSCamba/ELT_Pipeline_With_Azure/README.md

 ## Introduction
 This Data Engineering project consists of developing a data pipeline that consumes raw data from an API, applies transformations and standardization, and makes the data available for analytical consumption.
-It leverages Microsoft Azure services and follows best development practices.
+It uses Microsoft Azure services and follows best development practices.

 ---